 The Can-Am off-roading vehicle type and model you choose are highly dependent on your intentions for the vehicle.
 If you're comparing them solely to a Power Wheels experience, you'll want the ATVs and SXS that are used more exclusively for off-roading rather than work.

-However, before you start checking the availability of any of these models in stores near you, there are some things we think you should know first.
+However, before you start checking the availability of any of these models in stores near you, there are some things I think you should know first.

 What to Know Before Purchasing a Can-Am ATV or SXS